ivanklak/theory/README.md

 - if you what to get access and read an infotmation from the server you need to use `GET` method for HTTP request.
 - another example would be when you want to remove something from the server, use can use `DELETE` method.
-- when you want to creating something that doesnt exists, you use `POST` mwthod
+- when you want to creating something that doesnt exists, you use `POST` method
 - when you want to edit something that already existing [I mean update it with new information], you use `PUT` method.

 Idempotent mothods: GET, PUT, DELETE, OPTIONS